Calcareous: Calcareous soils

 Calcareous soils are relatively alkaline, in other words they have a high pH.
-This is because of the very weak acidity of carbonic acid.
-Note that this is not the only reason for a high soil pH.
-They are characterized by the presence of calcium carbonate in the parent material and may have a calcic horizon, a layer of secondary accumulation of carbonates (usually calcium or Mg) in excess of 15% calcium carbonate equivalent and at least 5% more carbonate than an underlying layer.
+They are characterized by the presence of calcium carbonate in the parent material; the carbonate-ion is a base.
+Additionally, these soils may have a calcic horizon, a layer of secondary accumulation of carbonates (usually calciumcarbonate or magnesiumcarbonate) in excess of 15% calcium carbonate equivalent and at least 5% more carbonate than an underlying layer.